< Go to Headlamps

-This micro headlamp, the size of a small stack of quarters, is the lightest headlamp we know and by a large margin.
-It wins our Top Pick award as the best lightweight headlamp and does so by a good margin.
-The only close contender was the Black Diamond Ion which is about the same weight but has a much less powerful beam, much shorter battery life, and fewer beam modes.
+This micro headlamp, the size of a small stack of quarters, is the lightest headlamp we know of and by a large margin.
+It wins our Top Pick award as the best lightweight headlamp.
+The only close contender was the Black Diamond Ion, which is twice the weight and has a slightly more powerful beam, but shorter battery life and fewer beam modes.
 It's hard to think of a more useful $30 you can spend on an outdoor product.
 Why?
-The e+LITE is so small (about the volume of a ChapStick) it eliminated the question "Should I bring a headlamp?"
-So it can be seen as either an expensive headlamp considering the light is not that bright or, as we see it, really inexpensive insurance against getting caught out at dark with no light.
+The e+LITE is so small (less than the volume of a ChapStick) it eliminates the question "Should I bring a headlamp?"
+So it can be seen as either an expensive headlamp considering the light is not that bright or, as we see it, a really inexpensive insurance against getting caught out at dark with no light.

-But there is no way around the fact that this is not a trail finding powerhouse.
+There is no way around the fact that this is not a trail finding powerhouse.
 It will get you out of a jam, but if you plan on hiking long distances at night, get a true trail finding specialist like the Coast HL7, or even better, the Fenix HP25.

 This is where the e+LITE gets is revenge on the Coast and many other headlamps.
-In this battery life vs. beam distance graph, you can see how the high powered Coast is out after five hours while the e+LITE goes strong for 20.
-We feel it is essential that an emergency light give you prolonged performance which is a big reason why the e+LITE wins and award.
-It had much better battery life than its ultralight rival, the Black Diamond Ion.
+In this battery life vs. beam distance graph, you can see how the high powered Coast is out after 4 hours while the e+LITE goes strong for almost ten.
+We feel it is essential that an emergency light give you prolonged performance, which is a big reason why the e+LITE wins an award.
+It has noticeably better battery life than its ultralight rival, the Black Diamond Ion.

-With 24 meter measured max beam distance, this is not the brightest headlamp.
-By comparison, the similarly priced Coast HL7 shines a beam over 250 meters.
+With 28 meter measured max beam distance, this is not the brightest headlamp.
+By comparison, the similarly priced Coast HL7 shines a beam over 130 meters.
 That said, it has pretty solid beam distance for its size.
-It shines a beam 2 meters further than our best buy winner, the Energizer 3 LED which is 3 times the weight (but a third the cost).
+It shines a beam about the same distance as our best buy winner, the Petzl Tikkina which is three times the weight and a third the cost.
 The e+LITE's brightness for its weight is impressive.

-At 26 grams, this is the lightest headlamp in our review.
-Even more impressive, is the size.
+At 30 grams, this is by far the lightest headlamp in our review.
+Even more impressive is the size.
 Because it uses a retractable string headband, it is in the most compact package imaginable.
 The string headband is surprisingly sturdy and keeps the light steady even when jogging.
-However, we don't recommend using it with a helmet as it is more prone to both slippage and improper installation than standard elastic headbands.
+However, we recommend being careful when using it with a helmet.
+In this context it is more prone to both slippage and improper installation than standard elastic headbands.

 Ease of Use

 This is the ultimate emergency headlamp.
 It is so light that you can toss it in your daypack (or even in your running sock) and not notice it.
 Since it weighs less than 3 AAA or AA batteries, it can serve as an alternative to bringing spare batteries and gives you the option of having two headlamps (for your friends who forget theirs.
 Our lead tester has used it in this capacity countless times).
 Because of its micro size, it is also nice to just have around.
-It takes up almost no space in a glove box or kitchen drawer.
+It takes up almost no space in a glove box, kitchen drawer, or pocket.

-At $30, this is a premium prices light, especially for its brightness.
-Spend just another $6 and you get the Editors Choice Coast HL7 or the Black Diamond Spot.
+At $30, this is a premium priced light, especially for its brightness.
+Spend just another $10 and you get the Editors' Choice Coast HL7 or the brighter Black Diamond Spot.
 That said, this light is well worth every penny because of its potential to get you out of an emergency situation.
 The comparison to other similarly priced lights is a bit inappropriate as the e+LITE is such a specialized product.

-The Petzl e+LITE was our highest rated micro headlamp.
-At less than one ounce, it was the lightest and most compact headlamp we tested.
-It is durable (we put it through the washing machine by accident) and it scored surprisingly well for beam quality and close proximity, considering how small it is.
-Even though this headlamp (understandably) scores very poorly for beam distance and trail finding, we were still impressed with it.
+The Petzl e+LITE is our highest rated micro headlamp.
+At less than one ounce, it is by far the lightest and most compact headlamp we tested.
+It is durable (we put it through the washing machine by accident and it still works) and it scored surprisingly well for beam quality and close proximity, considering how small it is.
+Even though this headlamp (understandably) scores very poorly for beam distance and trail finding, we are still impressed with it.
 It comes with three different lighting modes, including a red light mode.
-It comes with a handy waterproof case that will insure it stays dry.
+It comes with a handy waterproof case that will ensure it stays dry.
 However, the best part of this light is how small it is so we never used the case.
 It is small enough to put in a sock or keep anywhere.

-Its main competitor is the Black Diamond Ion, which is the same weight and size.
+Its main competitor is the Black Diamond Ion, which used to be the same weight and size.
 The newest version of the Ion is twice the size of the e+LITE and its previous versions.
-Even with the changes made for 2015, the Ion has a better spotlight but the E+Lite had much better close proximity light and battery life.
-Considering the main reason to have this headlamp is for emergency or unintended backup use, the better battery life of the E+Lite makes it the clear winner.
-That said, at $30 the E+Lite is $10 more expensive than the Ion and puts you in the category of much more capable three-ounce lights like the Petzl Tikkina 2.
+Even with the changes made for 2015, the Ion has a better spotlight but the e+LITE has much better close proximity light and battery life.
+Considering the main reason to have this headlamp is for emergency or unintended backup use, the better battery life of the e+LITE makes it the clear winner.
+That said, at $30 the e+LITE is $5 more expensive than the Ion and puts you in the category of much more capable three-ounce lights like the Petzl Tikkina.

-Even though its total score was not that high, we still consider this a must-have headlamp for anyone who does serious activity in the back country or away from the car (trail running at dusk, etc).
-It weighs nothing so there is no reason not to bring it everywhere.
+Even though its total score was not that high, we still consider this a must-have headlamp for anyone who does serious activity in the backcountry or away from the car (trail running at dusk, etc).
+It weighs basically nothing so there is no reason not to bring it everywhere.
 If you have an extra $30, there is no reason not to buy it.
 It could be the most useful light you ever buy.
-That said, if you are on a budget and don't mind a headlamp that weighs two more ounces, go with the Fuel or the Energizer 3 LED, which cost less, perform much better and is still pretty darn small and light.
+That said, if you are on a budget and don't mind a headlamp that weighs two more ounces, go with the Tikkina or the Energizer 3 LED, which cost less, perform much better, and are still pretty darn small and light.

 OutdoorGearLab Member Reviews